-The changes address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
-There is little detail about how the changes relate to either the central focus or the specific learning that is the focus of the video clips.
-Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, or including more group work without indicating how the group work will address specific learning needs.
-If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.
+- The changes address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
+There is little detail on the changes in relation to either the central focus or the specific learning that is the focus of the video clips.
+Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, including more group work without indicating how the group work addresses specific learning needs. - If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.